| |

 When people ask, “What’s the best internet in Mexico?”
 I know they have no idea what to expect.

 We were the same way.
-Spoiler Alert: The fiber optic company installed in your neighborhood.

 Let me clarify that we chose to live in a newer neighborhood where houses are still being built.
 The internet situation is based on our experiences in these newer neighborhoods where the internet company required a certain number of occupied houses before installing fiber optic underground internet.
 Older, well-established neighborhoods have more choices and at least one company with fiber optic internet already installed.

-We’ve had 4 different internet services in 3 years.
+We’ve had four different internet services in 3 years.
 Simply asking ”what internet companies are available?”, will not give you a clear answer to your needs.
 Realtors kind of gloss over this, and if you have only had fiber optics in your life, you might not be asking the right questions.

-Bonus: Fiber optic internet companies offer total packages that include internet, cable TV and home phone line where you can call the USA and some other countries for free.
+Bonus: Fiber optic internet companies offer total packages that include internet, cable TV, and home phone line where you can call the USA and some other countries for free.

 Types of Internet in Mexico

-We went from IENTC satellite to Telmex fiber optics in our rental house.
+We went from IENTC satellite to Telmex fiber optic in our rental house.
 We were in hog heaven when we had fiber optic internet.
 Then we moved to our newly built house in a newer neighborhood.
 Our internet service could not be transferred because Telmex did not have lines installed in our new neighborhood.
 Another company, Megacable was installing fiber optics.
 We would just have to wait “2 more months”.

 On Mexican Time

 Time in Mexico is different than other parts of the world.
 Mexicans have this cultural thing where they don’t want to say “no” to you or disappoint you, so it’s easier just to lie and tell you what you want to hear.
-During our “2 more months” which lasted for eleven months, we bought cell service internet through Telcel.
+During our “2 more months” (which lasted for eleven months), we bought cell service internet through Telcel.

 My answer: Because it isn’t working.”